Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 func bool (string, string) f5(int x)
 ```

-All arguments to a function are read-only -- there are no output arguments.
+All arguments to a function are read-only -- you cannot modify the arguments or anything they refer too.
+There are no output parameters in Floyd.

 ### IMPURE FUNCTIONS